-The starting premium is for a policy covering £2,000 per month that would start paying out after 4 weeks and could continue paying out right up until the age of 65 if the policyholder was too ill or injured to ever return to work.
+The policy will start paying out after 4 weeks and could continue paying out right up until the age of 68 – a 40-year-old man’s state pension age – if Craig was too ill or injured to ever return to work.

-The premium of £73.60 per month is also guaranteed to never to change over the life of the policy.
+The premium of £87.95 per month is also guaranteed to never to change over the life of the policy.

 It is very common for people to try and cover as much as possible so the amount they would receive from the policy is as close as their current net pay.

-In this example, lowering the level of cover from £2,000 per month to £1,500 per month has lowered the monthly premiums by 24%, from £73.60 to £56.20 per month.
+In this example, lowering the level of cover from £2,000 per month to £1,500 per month has lowered the monthly premiums by 24%, from £87.95 to £69.11 per month.

 However, it is possible to choose an option with a maximum payout length of 5 years.